Best Master’s Programs for Social Work

 4. Brigham Young University

 Courses include global issues-children at risk, refugee studies, and social justice and diversity.
-The 60-credit curriculum also includes a master’s research project and supervised clinical practicums.
+The 60-credit curriculum includes a master’s research project and supervised clinical practicums.

-• Program(s): Master of social work
+• Program: Master of social work

 • Campus: Provo, Utah